baywet/dnd-adventure-log/demo-script.md

 ## Getting ready

 1. Updated `appsettings.development.json` with the endpoint.
+1. Create an agent in AI Foundry, with the transcripts as knowledge (Vector DB).
 1. Browser open to [ai.azure.com](https://ai.azure.com)
 1. VSCode open to this repository, with the model-instructions open.
 1. Terminal open, and signed in to azure `az login --tenant "vincentbirethotmail.onmicrosoft.com"`.